andrea-lascola/dynamodb-js-examples/README.md

-# DynamoDB js examples Use Cases:
+# DynamoDB js

+# Examples Use Cases

 - [Query](#Query)
     - [Get Items using **begins_with** on Sort Key](#Get-Items-using-begins_with-on-Sort-Key)